amazingandyyy/blockchain-in-node/readme.md

 When it comes to blockchain, most developers only learn **how to do Dapp** with ethereum, neo, or other existing infrastructure-completed project...
 They are fine, but using them will only let you know what you can do with them, as a result, you cannot really get the idea what you can do with blockchain itself, and what you can apply the blockchain mindset to other software projects.
 I think there is a better way to understand blockchain itself - to build a chain from scratch

 ## This is a lovely demo for
-- How Blocks, Chain,, Keys, Nodes, transaction work with each others.
+- A general Idea of how Blocks, Chain, Mining, Nodes, Transaction work with each others.
 - How to do them in Node
 - How to resolve basic conflicts in blockchain
 - How to use sha256 to do PoW(Proof of Work)
-- No a demo for
+- Not a demo for
   - signatures
   - address
   - production setup
-  - make you a blockchain expert
+  - making you a blockchain expert

 ## Run it on your machine
 ```